 The base residential service rate includes administrative costs, room and board, paraprofessional services, medical services (that is, physician and nursing services), dietary and nutritional services, case management, time spent for documentation, communication (such as emails and phone calls), and travel time.
 When a customer is absent from the facility, the facility is not eligible to invoice for the base service rate.
 These services may not be billed separately to the VR program.
 For information about ESBI residential base services, refer to 21.12.6 Residential Rate Structure.

 Goods and services related to an individual's acquired brain injury, which are not delivered as part of ESBI residential services, may be considered ancillary if approved by the VR counselor.
-Refer to 21.9 Ancillary Goods and Services.
+Refer to 21.9 Other Support Goods and Services.

 21.11 Nonresidential Services